bsgriggs/pacman/README.md

 ToDo:
 >add a main menu with a title, controls, and options 0) exit 1) play game 2) view high scores
->Use a queue of blocks to show upcoming blocks, pull from the queue when adding to the game
+>Use a queue of 2 blocks to show upcoming blocks, pull from the queue when adding to the game
 >always print the queue on top of the game area, next block to the left
 >when the game starts, read scores from a file and put them in a linked list
 >When the game is over, ask for a name and add them to the list with their score.
-Then, ask if they want to play again.
-If they dont want to play again, save the linked list to the file.
+Then, send the user to the main menu save the linked list to the file.

 Extra:
 >Add block reserve